-The Governing Board will receive an annual safeguarding report that will detail the training that has taken place and will inform the Governing Board how the school meets its statutory requirements.
+The Governing Board will receive safeguarding reports termly that will detail the training that has taken place and will inform the Governing Board how the school meets its statutory requirements.

 The Governing Board will undertake a range of safeguarding visits over the year to monitor safeguarding compliance.